 Second… Set Alerts!

-Something as simple as an alert can save you from missing a massive trade while you place your next order for Grim Bean Coffee on the internet…
+Something as simple as an alert can save you from missing a trade while you’re focused on another stock.

 … and save everyone at your next happy hour from hearing the story of how you missed the perfect trade.